nickc1/skccm/docs/_build/html/_sources/quick-example.rst.txt

 =============

 In order to illustrate how this package works, we will use the coupled logistic map from the original convergent cross mapping paper.
-The equations the form:
+The equations the take form:

 .. math::